 Health Services Research addresses important issues about access to health care, quality and cost, and utilization of health services.
 This multidisciplinary field of research studies how social factors, financing systems, technologies, organizational structures and processes, and personal behaviors contribute to health and well-being.
 Research studies often include patients, clinicians, policymakers and the community to innovate and inform health care.
 Many researchers explore why-if guidelines exist, or interventions were implemented—the problem still exists.
-Health services research fills the key gap between cures to care.
+Health services research fills the key gap between cures and care.

 - Health Services Journal Club